 Walia is a flavorful Ethiopian restaurant in a lovely neighborhood of New Jersey.
 I dined here with my cousin and her family before dropping me off at Newark Airport.
-All of us were familiar with Ethiopian food, so it was nice to know that my family were as adventurous with food as I was!
+All of us were familiar with Ethiopian food, and it was nice to know that my family were as adventurous with food as I was.
 It was a a fun family feast eating with our hands.

 Location: Walia Ethiopian Restaurant- 11 Village Plz, South Orange, NJ 07079

 For my full Yelp Review- Read Trixie N.‘s review of Walia Ethiopian Restaurant on Yelp